 Co-Founder & Brand Director

-Rob has had extensive involvement in the corporate event business in partnership with Alex Feher.
-In 2014, he contributed to the successful launches of Google inspired Search Inside Yourself program and the inaugural Mindful Leadership Global Forum Sydney.
-As executive, off-site leader, speaker coach and co-founding partner of Forté (in 1992) focused on igniting performance and talent, clients include CBA, Colonial First State, Google, Lend Lease, RBA, STW, The Eventful Group, Westpac, among others.
+Rob has enjoyed extensive involvement in the corporate event business in partnership with Alex Feher.
+In 2014, he contributed to the successful launches of Google inspired Search Inside Yourself program and the inaugural Mindful Leadership Global Forum in Sydney.
+Shares deep experience as executive and speaker coach, workshop facilitator, off-site leader.
+Co-founding partner of Forté (in 1992) focused on igniting performance and talent – for clients including Colonial First State, Datacom, Google, Lend Lease, Origin energy, RBA, STW, The Eventful Group, Westpac, among others.

-Rob has held CEO positions spanning 20 years at global ad agency, J Walter Thompson - in Johannesburg, Cape Town, London and Sydney.
-He is Pitch Director of The Funding Network, a not-for-profit organisation, Ambassador and former Chair of the SchoolAid Board - empowering kids to help kids in need via Australia’s first kids crowd funding platform kidsgive.com.au.
+Rob held CEO positions spanning 20 years at global ad agency, J Walter Thompson - in Johannesburg, Cape Town, London and Sydney.
+He is Head Pitch Coach of The Funding Network, a not-for-profit organisation, Ambassador and former Chair of the SchoolAid Trust – changing the lives of kids by empowering them to change the lives of others via Australia’s first kids crowd funding platform.

 Strategic Communications Director

 Ranya is founder of Impact Group International, an experienced team of experts focused on strategic communications advice for philanthropists, corporate shared value initiatives and innovative social impact programs.
 She is a communications strategist, with experience in working across media markets and for high profile people, including one of Australia’s leading philanthropists, Andrew Forrest and Australia’s then Foreign Minister and former Prime Minister, Kevin Rudd.